 In fact, when I performed a speed test on my Mac, I experienced less of a speed drop then I expected.

-Which is really good considering it is the cheapest VPN in the industry.
+That is extremely impressive considering it is one of the cheapest VPNs in the industry.

-Surfshark’s Mac OSapplication has a very intuitive design.
-The smart automatically connects you to the most optimum server depending on your geographical location.
+Surfshark’s Mac OS application has a very intuitive design.
+It automatically connects you to the most optimum server depending on your geographical location.

-Besides that, what I love about surf shark is that it offers unlimited simultaneous connections per subscription.
+Apart from that, what I love about Surfshark is that it offers unlimited simultaneous connections per subscription.